istio/istio.io/content/en/docs/ambient/usage/l4-policy/index.md

 ### Authorization policy attachment

-In the simplest enforcement scenario, you want to enforce policy against TCP attributes and you have no waypoint proxies in your traffic's path.
-These policies can be enforced by ztunnel proxies.
+In the simplest enforcement scenario, you enforce policy against TCP attributes which can be handled entirely by ztunnel.

 Once you introduce a waypoint proxy, the ideal place to enforce policy shifts.
-Traffic arriving at the destination ztunnel will be coming from the waypoint's identity because waypoint proxies do not impersonate `src` identity on behalf of the client.
-This means that even if you only wish to enforce policy against TCP attributes, you should bind that policy to your waypoint proxy.
-An additional TCP policy may be applied to your workload to request that ztunnel enforce rules like, "in-mesh traffic needs to come from my waypoint in order to reach my application".
-This type of policy allows you to choose if "bypassing" the waypoint proxy is permissible in your scenario.
+Traffic arriving at the destination ztunnel will have the waypoint's identity because waypoint proxies do not impersonate `src` identity on behalf of the client.
+This means that even if you only wish to enforce policy against only TCP attributes, if you are dependent on `src` identity you should bind your policy to your waypoint proxy.
+A second policy may be applied to your workload to request that ztunnel enforce things like, "in-mesh traffic needs to come from my waypoint in order to reach my application".

-The table shown below is based on the following invariants:
+The following table is based on these invariants:

 1. The source pod is a normal pod which has ztunnel enabled.
-1. Redirection to the waypoint is configured correctly.
 1. The waypoint is configured with the `istio.io/waypoint-for` label set to `service`.

 | Waypoint † | Attachment Style | Scope | Source Identity | Enforced By |